cvanvlack/python_fast_api_template/README.md

 # Python FastAPI Template

 A modern FastAPI project template with type checking, testing, and development tools pre-configured.
+This template implements a simple Todo API with in-memory storage.

 ## Requirements